geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 2025, I think we'll see the first truly complete stack.
 Well, I think we'll get them for CPUs first.
 Because CPUs don't really have a driver.
-But maybe when we get...
+But maybe when we get..
 Maybe it'll be RDNA 3.
 If we get TinyGrad to output RDNA 3 machine code, RDNA 3 machine code combined with the AM driver is the entire game.
 There is no more external dependencies anywhere.
 And that's all kind of step one to building a complete sovereign stack for machine learning.